iamdevonbutler/mongorules/README.md

 Abiding by the the LOTR philosophy (one API to rule them all), node-mongo-proxy adds a little extra sauce on top of the node-mongodb-native driver.

 Using the same syntax that you would w/ the native driver, all collection methods (find, insert...) are wrapped in promises, and thus become yieldable (check out [Koa](https://github.com/koajs/koa) to take advantage of this awesomeness)!
-Cursor methods, resulting from a find operation, by default, return a yieldable symbol iterator.
+Cursor methods, resulting from a find operation, return a yieldable symbol iterator.

 Custom schemas enforce consistency to `insert()`, `update()`, and `save()` operations, and static methods can be attached to collection models.